xavierleune/aerospike-client-php/doc/apiref.md

 ---
-title: PHP v3 Client API Reference
+title: Aerospike PHP Client API Reference
-description: Complete reference for the PHP v3 Client API.
+description: Complete reference for the Aerospike PHP Client API.
 ---

-The PHP v3 Client API may be described as follows:
+The Aerospike PHP Client API may be described as follows:

 ```
 // AerospikeResult is returned on each Aerospike call.